thim81/openapi-format/readme.md

 Have a look at [flagValues](test/yaml-filter-custom-flagsvalue-valye) and [flagValues for array values](test/yaml-filter-custom-flagsvalue-array) for a practical example.

+=> **unusedComponents**: Refers to a list of [reusable component types]( https://spec.openapis.org/oas/v3.0.3.html#components-object), from which unused items will be removed.

+This option allows you to strip the OpenApi document from any unused items of the targeted `components` types.
+An item in the `components` that is not referenced by `$ref`, will get marked and removed from the OpenAPI document.

+REMARK: We will only strip unused components **once**, if after this one-time removal other items become unused, they will remain in the OpenApi doc.

+Supported component types that can be marked as "unused":
+- schemas
+- parameters
+- examples
+- headers
+- requestBodies
+- responses

-- **stripFlags**: Refers to a lis of custom properties which can be set on any field in the OpenAPI document.
+=> **stripFlags**: Refers to a lis of custom properties which can be set on any field in the OpenAPI document.

-This will remove only the flags, the linked parent and properties will remain.
+The `stripFlags` will remove only the flags, the linked parent and properties will remain.
 In the example below, this would mean that all flags `x-exclude` itself would be stripped from the OpenAPI document.

 Example before: